AHeroicLlama/Mappalachia/README.md

 [Join the Mappalachia Discord](https://discord.gg/Z2GMpm6rad) for discussion and help.

 ## Info for Developers
-Alongside the source code for the GUI itself, this repository also contains the necessary scripts and code used to export, preprocess and build the Mappalachia database and supporting image assets.
+Alongside the source code for the GUI itself, this repository also contains the necessary scripts and code used to export, preprocess and build the Mappalachia database and also generate/render supporting image assets.

 The required information is compiled in 3 key steps.
 1. Extract the raw data in CSV using FO76Edit
 2. Preprocess the data and assemble the database, with validation
-3. (Optional) Image Asset rendering and extraction
+3. Image Asset rendering and extraction

 If you fancy doing some data mining or development with Mappalachia then you may be interested in the following documentation;